 Tresna Bali Cooking School

-Forget going to the local market at Tresna here.
-You pick your ingredients from their organic gardens before the cooking class begins.
+Forget going to the local market at Tresna, here you pick your ingredients from their organic gardens before the cooking class gets underway.

-The class size is limited to just 8 people, and if you want to learn how produce goes from the farm to your table in Bali, this will rock your world!
+The class size is limited to just 8 people maximum, and if you want to learn about how produce goes from the farm to your table in Bali, this is going to rock your world!

 This feels the way that we always imagined Balinese life would feel.
 And we had a great time learning how to make traditional Balinese dishes at Tresna.